Be-POPIA-Compliant/be-popia-compliant/readme.txt

 == Changelog ==

+= 1.0.17 =
+* Fixed - Free banner disappears when registering on BPC Website without company info.

 = 1.0.16 =
 * Fixed Calculation proplem on Checklist.

 = 1.0.15 =
-* Added Hidden Versin number for easier debugging.
+* Added Hidden Version number for easier debugging.

 = 1.0.14 =
 * Fixed file not found in some instances